Call us at 1-855-ROOFMAXX

 Here are some common errors and suggestions on how to avoid making them yourself:

-• Incorrect measurements.
+• Making incorrect measurements.
 Avoid this problem by taking field measurements before ordering materials.

 • Selecting the wrong materials.
 Measure the pitch of your roof before ordering any materials.

 • Choosing the wrong underlayment.
-Read your building code to choose the right type of underlayment.
+Read your building code to select the proper type of underlayment.

 • Attaching flashing incorrectly.
-Doublecheck to make sure you have chosen the right flashing, and be sure to cover the whole area to prevent leaks.
+Double-check to ensure you’ve chosen the right flashing, and cover the whole area to prevent leaks.

 3. Ice Dams